MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 ldr x0, [x1, #24]!
 ```
 The little "!" will first add 24 to x1 and then dereference it.
 However, here it
-will not act like a rvalue and leave x1 unchanged.
+will not act like an rvalue and leave x1 unchanged.
 After the instruction is executed,
 x1 will be updated.
-This is particularly useful when working with an array and are
+This is particularly useful when working with an array when looping through it,
-we're looping through it, like we saw in the maximum example.
+like we saw in the maximum example.
 In the next chapter we'll
 also see how this is used for the stack.
 ### Post-Indexed Addressing Mode (with write-back)
 On the same token the current address can also be used first to load the value into